 Legislative Drafting and Model Bills.
 Nick has significant experience helping companies and stakeholders develop, understand, and implement their legislative priorities through legislative drafting and developing model bills that help clients orient their internal teams around a common set of objectives, including the development of model bills and state-specific legislation and amendments.

 Constitutional Protections for Innovative Businesses.
 Nick frequently advises companies on novel constitutional issues affecting the application of state law and regulation to their businesses.
 He has deep experience in assessing constitutional limitations on the states, including:

 State and Local Tax.
-Nick advises tech companies on their state and local tax liabilities, including representation in high-stakes audits, protests, litigation, and before state legislatures.
+Nick provides strategic counseling to tech and multistate companies on their state and local tax liabilities, as well as direct representation in high-stakes audits, protests, litigation, and before state legislatures.

 Constitutional Litigation.
 Among other litigation matters raising constitutional claims and defenses, Nick represented DIRECTV and DISH Network as part of a team handling simultaneous trial and appellate litigation in four states asserting constitutional challenges to pay-TV taxes that discriminate against satellite providers in violation fo the U.S. Constitution.
 He also litigated a precedent-setting case for DISH Network from the trial court through the state supreme court challenging Oregon’s corporate property tax as violating the state constitution.

 Appellate Litigation.
 Nick Has represented corporations and non-profit entities in patent, commercial, and constitutional disputes before the U.S. Supreme Court, and various other federal and state appellate courts, including two oral arguments before state supreme courts.